MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticAppHealthDeviceModelPerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsAppHealthDeviceModelPerformance>`: The user experience analytics device model performance entity contains device model performance details.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsAppHealthDeviceModelPerformance>`: The user experience analytics device model performance entity contains device model performance details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ActiveDeviceCount <Int32?>]`: The number of active devices for the model.
 Valid values -2147483648 to 2147483647
   - `[DeviceManufacturer <String>]`: The manufacturer name of the device.
   - `[DeviceModel <String>]`: The model name of the device.